FranciscoVasconcelos/sciblog/_posts/2025-10-11-goodbye-to-jekyll.markdown

 {% section subsection 1 %}

 <!-- Create a definition  -->
-{% envlabel definition def:this:coco %}
+{% envlabel definition def:this:coco true %}
 We define the coco

 $$